-The top three AI use cases for in-house counsel
+The top three generative AI legal use cases for in-house counsel

 More than ever before, legal teams are leveraging AI to reduce overheads and position themselves as strategic business partners.
 But in a crowded marketplace of solutions, which generative AI legal use cases are no-brainers for in-house counsel?